 - 4X points on U.S. grocery stores (including DECA Commissary OCONUS)

-- $100 annual airline credit towards the airline of your choice (can be used for gift cards)
+- $100 annual airline credit towards the airline of your choice (can be used for gift cards on Delta and Southwest)

 - You can product change (PC) or upgrade this card to an AMEX Platinum card after 1 year (details below)

 American Express significantly increased the value proposition of this card.
 They added great new spending category bonuses and an increased welcome bonus.
 This card now deserves a place in your wallet right next to the military annual fee waived AMEX Platinum.

 The AMEX Gold Card also waives the annual fee for military servicemembers.
 Here are the features making this card worthwhile.